romanhaa/Cerebro/examples/pbmc_10k_v3/README.md

 # `pbmc_10k_v3` data set

-As an example data set, we used a public scRNA-seq data set containing about 10k human PBMCs from a healthy donor (`pbmc_10k_v3`), generated using the v3 chemistry and processed using Cell Ranger 3.0.0.
+This example data set is a public scRNA-seq data set containing about 10k human PBMCs from a healthy donor (`pbmc_10k_v3`), generated using the v3 chemistry and processed with Cell Ranger 3.0.0.
 The data set is available through the [10x Genomics website](https://support.10xgenomics.com/single-cell-gene-expression/datasets/3.0.0/pbmc_10k_v3) and is licensed under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 To test Cerebro, download the `.crb` file from either [Seurat v2](Seurat_v2), [Seurat v3](Seurat_v3) or [scanpy](scanpy) and load it into Cerebro.